TheOdinProject/curriculum/foundations/javascript_basics/arrays_and_loops.md

 console.log(arr); // Outputs [1, 2, 3, 4, 5]
 ```

-Using `map` in this way is much more elegant than writing a `for` loop and iterating over the array.
+Using `map` in this way can be more elegant than writing a `for` loop and iterating over the array.
 But we can do even better.
-We can define an inline function right inside of `map` like so:
+Since we're not using `addOne` anywhere else and it's a simple function, we can define it inline using an arrow function, right inside of `map` like so:

 ```javascript
 const arr = [1, 2, 3, 4, 5];